PokerFiOfficial/PokerFi/README.md

 ---

-## 👥 Team
+## 🧠 Team

-The project is led by **Renato Maia Gurjão**, professional poker player and CEO of PokerFi Serviços Digitais Ltda (CNPJ 43.316.008/0001-74).
+The project is officially managed by **PokerFi Serviços Digitais Ltda.**, a legally registered company operating with transparency, compliance, and long-term governance principles.

 PokerFi is supported by a global team of developers, marketers, and blockchain specialists committed to building the future of crypto gaming.

 ---